 It’s amazing but 10 year old boys vary so much in height, so you need to make sure that you measure him carefully and get the correct size bike.
 Too small and he’ll get limited use from it, but too big and he won’t be able to control it, and possibly get frustrated or scared.

 The official height charts state that the smallest boys will be 122 cm on their 10th birthday, and the tallest boys will be 160 cm as they get to the end of their 10th year.
-This means some 10 year old boys will need a 24" wheel bike, while the majority will be on a 26" wheel bike and some leggy ones managing a 27.5" or 700c wheel bike.
-In this post we're mainly focusing on 26" wheel bikes, but all manufacturers will have smaller (and sometimes larger) bikes available.
+This means some 10 year old boys will need a 24″ wheel bike, while others will be on a 26″ wheel bike and some leggy ones managing a 27.5″ or 700c wheel bike.
+In this post, we’re mainly focusing on 26″ wheel bikes, but all manufacturers will have smaller (and sometimes larger) bikes available.

 Read our guide to buying a kids bike if you need more advice on this.

-As a guide, you should be able to get a decent new bike for around the £350 mark (less if you're buying during sales / Black Friday).
+As a guide, you should be able to get a decent new bike for around the £350 mark (less if you’re buying during sales / Black Friday or with our discount codes).
 However, the more you spend, the better the quality of the bike, and you can spend several thousand pounds on specialist mountain bikes and road bikes if you really want to.

 Having done it ourselves countless times, another great option that we recommend is buying a decent bike second hand rather than a cheap new one.
 With a bit of hunting around you should get a good bike for well under £200.